 The employer and the employee can also terminate the employment agreement by mutual consent.
 This is done by means of a settlement agreement, also called the termination agreement.
 In such agreements, the end-date of the employment is agreed, along with the amount of any compensation and agreements about the end of any non-compete and/or non-solicitation clauses, for example, and the acquisition of any company property.
 In principle, by concluding a settlement agreement on neutral grounds and by taking the (fictitious) cancellation period into account, the employee’s “WW” benefits are safeguarded.

 Severance payment, sometimes referred to as a “golden handshake”, is the amount that an employee receives from his employer upon dismissal.
 Since 1 July 2015, there are two legal types of severance payments in the Netherlands, namely: transition compensation and supplemental reasonable compensation.

 An employee is entitled to transition compensation if he was employed for more than two years at the moment of his resignation.
 Calculate the amount of the transition compensation applicable in your situation using our calculation tool.
 The employer and the employee can also establish the amount of severance pay in mutual consultation and record this in a termination agreement to be concluded.

 Reasonable compensation is supplemental compensation that can also come about if the employer can be said to carry considerable blame for acts or omissions.

 Law firm AMS is based in Amsterdam, The Netherlands.
 The attorneys have gained a broad experience in advising and litigating for (international) companies and individuals.
 The attorneys are highly involved with their client’s interests and offer a sharp and transparent fee structure.
-Should you require more information on Dutch labour law, or should you have any question with respect to litigation, please feel free to contact our labour lawyer in The Netherlands.
+Should you require more information on Dutch labour law, or should you have any question with respect to litigation, please feel free to contact our employment lawyer in The Netherlands.